 Parental involvement is important in encouraging a child to act appropriately.
-Frequently, behavioral problems witnessed at home will manifest at school, and therefore, only a joint collaboration between the parents and the teachers can help the student.
+Frequently, behavioral problems witnessed at home will manifest at school; therefore, only a joint collaboration between the parents and the teachers can help the student.

 To teach students better modes of conduct and behavior, public schools have adopted specific early-intervention programs to help support both students and parents through the developmental process